-This degree requires completion of ninety academic credits in courses numbered 100 or above with a minimum of 2.0 cumulative GPA, plus three physical education requirement course credits.
-Required are fifteen credits in writing and quantitative skills plus fifteen credits in social science, fifteen credits in humanities, ten credits in science, five credits in math, plus twenty credits of specified business electives and ten credits of general elective coursework.
+This degree requires completion of ninety academic credits in courses numbered 100 or above with a minimum of 2.0 cumulative GPA.
+Required are fifteen credits in writing and quantitative skills plus fifteen credits in social science, fiftee credits in humanities, ten credits in science, five credits in math, plus twenty credits of specified business electives and ten credits of general elective coursework.